Roddy Frame at Rough Trade East

 Hipsters, old school fans and customers all watched in awe as he owned the stage and cheered him on throughout his set.
 Frame put folks in good spirits for the weekend, and there’s not much more you can ask for than that.

-For further information about Roddy Frame and future events visit here.
+For further information and future events visit Roddy Frame’s website here.

 Watch the video for Oblivious here: